dataplatr/cloud-composer-oneclick/docs/tutorial.md

 ## Cloud Composer Implementation

-The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts, that can be automatically deployed together with reference architectures.

 This will guide you through Cloud Composer configuration and deployment.

 Click the **Start** button to move to the next step.